davewalker60/pmdup/pages/lodging-options.md

 - **Cuca Macuca Hostel** - By far, the cheapest place to stay portside and right off the town square.
 Last we checked, a bed in a 6-bed dorm was $21/night on hostelworld.com (not sure if that includes taxes and online booking & cleaning fees).
 - **Hacienda Morelos** - A bit pricier, but right on the water just south of the town square.
 - **Hotel Caracol** - The other less expensive portside hotel, just a block from Las Arenas.
-- **Hotel Ojo de Agua** - First hotel up the beach from Las Arenas.
-A bit cleaner and pricier than Las Arenas.
 - **La Quinta Orquídea (Dr. Suess house)** - Interesting museum-like place with lots of art.
 - **Layla Guest House** - Nice, but now a monthly rental place a couple blocks south of the town square.
 - **Villas Valentina** - Recently-remodeled rooms 1/2 block from Las Arenas.